corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 These usernames and passwords are specified in the `solar-system.yaml` file.

-3. It's a good idea to check which flows are on your CorDapp before running any.
-Go to the **FlowStarterRPCOps** heading and run the GET request for registered flows (`GET /flowstarter/registeredFlows`).
-This flow takes in no parameters, simply click **Execute** to run it.
+3. Check which flows are on your CorDapp.
+  1. Go to the **FlowStarterRPCOps** heading.
+  2. Run the GET request for registered flows (`GET /flowstarter/registeredFlows`).
+  3. Select **Execute** to run the flow.
+This flow does not take in any parameters.

   This returns the `LaunchProbeFlow`.

 4. Start the `LaunchProbeFlow` by sending a POST request (`POST /flowstarter/startFlow`).
 Pass the following parameters: